mile888/conversion-prediction/README.md

 4. Extreme Gradiant Boosting (XGB)
 During fitting these classifiers Bayesian optimization is applied to tune the hyperparameters of each classifier.

-## Results and Discussion
+## Results
-To validate the results of the good accuracy of the conversation probability prediction, we consider F1-score as the metric of the goodnes of the calssifier.
-F1-score is a harmonic mean of the precission and eracall, and in this case we would like to the best classifiers has good bothe precission and recall.
-The results are presented in table bellow for each classifier with optimal treshold:
+To validate the results of the good accuracy of the conversion probability prediction, we consider `F1-score` as the metric of the efficiency of the classifier. `F1-score` is a harmonic mean of the `precision` and `recall`, and in this case, we would like the best classifiers to have both precision and recall.
+The results are presented in the table below for each classifier with optimal threshold:

 | k best features| 2 | 4 | 8 | 10 | 15 | All |
 |----------|----------|----------|----------|----------|----------|----------|